 - Enchilada filling

-- Add it to baked potatoes with vegan nacho cheese, cashew lime crema (or vegan sour cream, pico de gallo (or salsa), and green onions.
+- Add it to baked potatoes with vegan nacho cheese, cashew lime crema, pico de gallo (or salsa), and green onions.
 YUM!

 Topping suggestions